suusanp/stealth-health/m5/prototype.md

 ### Data Analytics and Privacy Implications
   - Overview of algorithms used for health data analysis and their implications on user privacy. explain how we are managing what is computed based on the users data management preferences.

-We deploy several key mechanisms to handle user data analytics while adhering to their privacy preferences:

-- **Data Collection Flags**: Users can enable or disable the collection of specific health metrics, such as daily steps, heart rate, blood pressure, sleep patterns, water intake, etc. in their Preferences.
-We will  analyze data for metrics that the user has enabled.
-Although all data is collected locally and users can opt-out of sharing specific metrics, this feature allows users to have granular control over the data that is processed.
-- **Data Retention Period**: Users can set the duration for which their data is retained, ranging from "3 Days" to "1 Year".
-After the specified period, the data is automatically deleted from the device.
-This feature ensures that user data is not stored indefinitely.
-In compliace with the GDPR and PIPEDA, we give users full control over their data use and data retention.
-- **Data Analysis Based on User Preferences**: Our algorithms analyze only the data that users have consented to share.
-For example, if a user has disabled heart rate monitoring, the system will not analyze heart rate data.
-This approach respects user privacy preferences and ensures that data analysis is aligned with user consent.
-- **Data Security Measures**: We implement robust encryption techniques to secure user data during analysis.
-By encrypting sensitive data and using secure storage mechanisms, we protect user information from unauthorized access and maintain data confidentiality.
-Data is only decrypted when necessary for analysis, ensuring that sensitive information remains secure throughout the process.

 ### User Interface Design and Data Input
   - Insights into optional data inputs, transparency features, and the manual data input and sync functionalities.
 So manual sync in details and Watch sync Explain linking to API.
 ### Data Management and User control.